-Jake’s recovery was slow and he was unable to return to work for 5 months.
+Jake’s recovery was slow and he was unable to return to work for many months.

-Unless he has 5 months leave accrued, he will need to dip into his savings or borrow money to pay for his living expenses.
+Unless he had 5 months leave accrued, he would have needed to dip into his savings to pay for his living expenses.

-Lost past income is included in the lump sum common law settlement payment.
-As the average claim takes between 3-5 years to settle, it will be a long time before he is reimbursed.
+He would have been compensated for lost past income in the lump sum common law settlement payment.
+The average time for a claim to be finalised was 3 to 5 years.
+It would be a long time before he was reimbursed.

-Payments will commence soon after he makes a claim.
+Payments will start soon after he makes a claim.

-He would engage a lawyer to help him with his claim which takes on average between 3 to 5 years to settle.
+He would engage a lawyer to help him with his claim which could take on average 3 to 5 years to settle.

-From his lump sum payment, he will pay his legal costs.
-He must manage the remaining amount to cover any future loss of earnings and medical needs.
+From his lump sum payment, he would have paid his legal costs.
+He would then have to manage the remaining amount to cover any future loss or earnings and medical needs.

-He can engage a lawyer to help with his claim however the amount the lawyer can charge will be further regulated.
+He can engage a lawyer to help with his claim however the amount the lawyer can charge is regulated.

 *reasonable and necessary